 B. LEAVE IN SITUATIONS OF CLOSURE OR INACCESSIBILITY.

-When a CSI facility is closed or declared inaccessible by the President or the President’s designee, affected employees are authorized leave to cover their normally scheduled hours of work during the period of closure or inaccessibility.
+When a CSI facility is closed or declared inaccessible by the President or the President’s designee, affected employees are granted administrative leave to cover their normally scheduled hours of work during the period of closure or inaccessibility.

 C. COMPENSATION FOR WORK PERFORMED AT FACILITIES DECLARED CLOSED OR INACCESSIBLE.

 An employee who works at a CSI facility during a declared period of closure or inaccessibility is paid his or her regular salary for work during the employee’s normal hours of work.
-In addition to remuneration for time worked, such employee is granted compensatory time off equal to the number of hours worked during the declared period of closure or inaccessibility.
-If overtime work is involved, such overtime work is compensated for as provided by law.
+In addition to remuneration for time worked, non-exempt employees are granted compensatory time off equal to the number of hours worked during the declared period of closure or inaccessibility.

 D. LEAVE PROVISIONS FOR EMPLOYEES UNABLE TO REPORT TO WORK DUE TO EMERGENCY CONDITIONS.